 Ethics, equity and social justice

-Curtin is committed to the application of ethical principles and socially just practices (see eesj.curtin.edu.au) including equal opportunity in education.
+Curtin is committed to the application of ethical principles and socially just practices, including equal opportunity in education.
 This commitment aligns with Curtin’s core values of integrity, respect, fairness and care.
 Refer to: eesj.curtin.edu.au

 The University recognises the right of individuals to be free from discrimination and harassment while engaged in activities undertaken as a student, staff or community member associated with the University.

-In the unfortunate circumstance where students believe discrimination or harassment has occurred, Curtin has provision for the resolution of complaints, refer to the complaints management website at: complaints.curtin.edu.au
+In the unfortunate circumstance where students believe discrimination or harassment has occurred, Curtin has provision for the resolution of complaints.
+Refer to: complaints.curtin.edu.au

 Further information about resolution procedures is available from the Curtin Student Guild, University Counselling and Disability Services and Student Central.